SLIBIO/SLib/README.md

 Firstly, open and build the project in the `build/iOS-Xcode` (or `build/macOS-Xcode` for macOS) directory in the SLib source.
 After completion of build, you can see the precompiled static libraries in the `lib/iOS` (or `lib/macOS` for macOS) directory.

+Secondly, open your Xcode project created by yourself which will use SLib.

 1. Click on the project icon in the inspector (on the left side)

 2. Click on the `Build Settings` tab on the right side